 4. I always hoped for another Meanie Babies card set not to mention another Trash Can Trolls or Bathroom Buddies set.
 Though, there exists finished pieces for the unpublished 2nd series Bathroom Buddies set, are there any unpublished Meanie Babies, TCT or other pieces of art you worked on that the public hasn't seen?

-All the Meanie Babies painting
+All the Meanie Babies

-some unpublished paintings.
+Buddies had some unpublished paintings.

 5. Starting with the original 3rd series Garbage Pail Kids, artist Tom Bunk helped out with some of the card fronts was this help welcomed, or rather, did the workload for this franchise become too demanding where extra help was needed?
 Were you able to work on any non-Topps projects at the time?

 I didn't know Topps had any other artists working on paintings until I saw the 3rd Series printed.
 At first I was a little taken aback.
 My ego liked the idea of being able to say I had done all the paintings.
 And Spiegelman had said they wanted paintings all done by one artist.
 But I also quickly saw that Topps needed more art, as fast as possible.
 And they also needed a backup plan in case I became difficult, sick, or dead.
 I later met Tom Bunk at a Silly CDs signing, and I liked him a lot.
 He's done some really amazing work, with great detail and wild humor.

 During the GPK years, I did a few side jobs -- a couple comic covers, a poster (1986 Festival Of Animation), and the GROUND POUND comic collection of some of my old underground comix work.
 And maybe a couple personal paintings.
 But the GPK schedule was pretty demanding.